 A native of Toronto, Major General Hebert Alan Sparling received his early education at Ottawa and Saint John, New Brunswick.
 He entered the Royal Military College in the summer of 1925 and graduated four years later with the nickname “Sparky” as his brother had before him.

-In May 1946 with the 3rd Division’s return to Canada, he was appointed District Officer Commanding, Military District Number 2, headquartered in Toronto.
+In May 1946, with the 3rd Division’s return to Canada, he was appointed District Officer Commanding, Military District Number 2, headquartered in Toronto.
 The following year on the reorganization of the Army, he assumed the appointment of Officer-in-Charge Administration at Headquarters Central Command.
 The summer of 1947 brought him command of Western Ontario Area.
-In July 1949 he again returned to Army Headquarters to serve as Deputy Chief of the General Staff.
-The following year he attended the one-year course at the Imperial Defence College and in November of that year was called back to Canada, promoted to Major-General and assumed the duties of Vice-Chief of the General Staff.
+In July, he again returned to Army Headquarters to serve as Deputy Chief of the General Staff.
+The following year, he attended the one-year course at the Imperial Defence College, and in November of that year he was called back to Canada, promoted to Major-General and assumed the duties of Vice-Chief of the General Staff.

 In December 1955, he was transferred to Washington to fill the dual appointments of Chairman, Canadian Joint Staff and Canadian Representative to the Permanent Military Committee of the North Atlantic Treaty Organization.
 In September 1958, he returned home to become General Officer Commanding Central Command.
 In June 1962, Major-General Sparling commenced retirement leave and retired to pension early the following year.